-The side effects of Ashwagandha – Ashwagandha is an adaptogen and had stress-reducing properties.
+The side effects of Ashwagandha – Ashwagandha is an adaptogen and has stress-reducing properties.
 A higher dosage of it may cause diarrhea.

-Chamomile side effects in Mud Water – Another herb with the property of sedative and brain soothing is chamomile.
+Chamomile side effects in Mud Water – Another herb with the properties of sedative and brain soothing is chamomile.
 It has similar side effects as Valerian roots like nausea and dizziness.